 The next column is the amount.
 If the bill has been paid, or paid on (medical bills or whatever) then I place the paid amount in the box.

 My final box just says “paid”.
 In that column I either put a check mark or x.
-Then the next month I can go through and make sure all of the X’s get paid right after the important household items.
+Finally, the next month I can go through and make sure all of the X’s get paid right after the important household items.

 Monthly Budget Calendar

 The monthly budget is where I also record information, confirmations, names or amounts after speaking with billing agents.
+If I need to refer to anything, my calendar is the first place I reference.

 Monthly Budget Income and Expense sheet